-This program focuses on engineering new biochemical materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
-These parts and modules act as biotransducers to convert chemical energy to biological action.
+This program focuses on engineering new prototype biomaterial interfaces to mediate human biology for clinical purposes.
+These technologies are biochemical, biomechanical, bioelectric, biomagnetic, bioacoustic, and biophotonic transducers designed to interconvert energy and biological action.
 Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

-Examples of biochemical parts and modules include but are not limited to:
+Examples of technologies include but are not limited to:

-- nano-structured metal oxide surfaces for implant infection mitigation
+- nano-structured metal oxide surfaces and polymeric hydrogels for implant infection mitigation

-- engineered viruses, exosomes, and nanoparticles for therapeutic agent delivery
+- exosomes and liposomes for therapeutic agent delivery

-Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles as key components in the design, build, and test methodology to engineer relevant biochemical modules.
+Furthermore, this program focuses on the discovery of design principles as key components in the design, build, and test methodology to engineer relevant biomaterials interfaces.